Trace Draw is an app that was originally designed to facilitate drawing from an image, similar to camera lucida drawing.

 If the alpha slider is adjusted, the center of the project will be revealed through the transparency.

 The dropper tool allows you to select colors from the image so is useful only when there is an image in the bottom layer.
 When tapping the Dropper icon, several things happen.
 First, a blurred version of the image is displayed over the original image.
 Second, a slider is displayed above the Dropper icon.
+In version 3 the palette may be moved to the top, in which case the slider will not be visible.
+If you need to use the slider, it is suggested to first move the toolbar away from the top - this will be fixed in an upcoming release.
 This is used to adjust the amount of blur in the blurred image.
 The purpose of the blur is to average the color so that any noise in the image layer is not a factor.
 How much blur is appropriate depends on the image.
 After the desired amount of blur is applied, tap over any part of the image.
 The color under the touch location is selected and painted in a swatch displayed at the touch location and then animated to the top, right part of the screen.
 Tap the Dropper icon again to dismiss the slider and the swatch and activate the selected color.
 It will be used for newly drawn curves.

 If the option button is active a secondary color is selected.
 If a secondary color is selected, any curve drawn will be rendered using a gradient.
 The first point on the curve is the location of the primary color.
 The farthest point from the first point is the location of the secondary color.
 These points can be edited using the gradient edit tool.